How Return Policies Affect Chargeback & Dispute Ratios

 - How long does a chargeback typically take?

 - Can a chargeback be canceled?

 Competition is fierce in the world of eCommerce and attracting new customers is harder than ever.
 One good way to make customers feel a little more at ease about spending their money someplace new is the promise of a “hassle-free return policy.”
-But what does "hassle-free" mean for you and your customers?

 When you sell perishable goods, one way to make returns hassle-free is to not require them at all.
 It’s a waste of money to have customers return products that cannot be resold, especially if you’re using a fulfillment company that’s going to charge you for receiving and destroying returned goods.

 A better practice is to simply tell customers who want a refund on perishable goods to keep or destroy the product, then go ahead and issue a refund right away (or ship a replacement, if that’s what they want).

 Requiring that the product be returned in order to “prove” that they weren’t happy with it is just pointless busywork for the customer and an unnecessary expense for the merchant.